LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch1_pipeline_optimizations/01_06_challenge_optimize_a_pipeline/README.md

 The Data Analysis team has developed a Python script to run a cluster analysis.
 This script processes a large dataset stored in a JSON file and generates an analysis report.

-The Data Analysis team is facing challenges with execution time and resource usage, and they’ve asked you, the DevOps engineer, to optimize their **Bitbucket Pipelines** workflow.
+The Data Analysis team is facing challenges with execution time and resource usage, and they’ve asked you to optimize their **Bitbucket Pipelines** workflow.

 Specifically, they need a pipeline that: